BainMcHaleCMU/DataHammer/README.md

 1. Go to your repository settings
 2. Navigate to Pages
 3. Select the `gh-pages` branch as the source
-4. Add your Firebase secrets to the repository secrets
+4. No additional configuration is needed for the demo version